harry0890/data-structure/data-structure/sorting/README.md

 <p>
-  -This is my practice place for programming data struct on C language.
+  -[This is my practice place for programming data struct on C language].
 <p>